CS3219-AY2324S1/ay2324s1-course-assessment-g28/README.md

 Here are the instructions to load all of the 20 sample questions from the assignments document into the database

+1. Ensure that no other MongoDB instances are running on port 27018.
+2. `cd` into the [question service directory](backend/services/question) e.g. `cd backend/services/question`
+3. Run `npm ci` to install dependencies that are needed for the script.
-1. Run `node backend/services/question/scripts/populate_sample_data.js`
+4. Run `node scripts/populate_sample_data.js`
-  *If you are running the question mongoDB database at a custom-set specific port (you have changed the port for pp-question-mongodb), make sure to set the `MONGO_URI` variable in the backend/services/question/scripts/populate_sample_data.js file to the URI of your local questions mongodb, if not just leave it as the default.*
+  *If you are running the question mongoDB database at a custom-set specific port (you have changed the port for pp-question-mongodb), make sure to set the `MONGO_URI` variable in the scripts/populate_sample_data.js file to the URI of your local questions mongodb, if not just leave it as the default.*

 The sample questions will be loaded into your local questions database instance (refer to terminal output to check for successful addition).
 You should now be able to see the questions in the Peerprep webpage.